RedisInsight/Tutorials/README.md

 Our application supports the ability to quickly update the static files of the Enablement area so that we can provide users with up-to-date information.

 EA tutorials auto-update flow:
-1. Push commit with updates to `/tutorials` repository branch
+1. Push commit with updates to the main branch
-2. Approve tutorials release in CircleCI.
-In the background, new files will be loaded to Cloud Storage (AWS S3)
+2. Wait until changes are merged into the latest branch
 3. Reopen the Redisinsight with a working internet connection.
 In the background, new files will be downloaded to the user's local home directory:
     * **Mac**: In the `/Users/<your-username>/.redisinsight-v2/tutorials` directory.
     * **Windows**: In the `C:\Users\<your-username>\.redisinsight-v2/tutorials` directory.